 Paul M. Meister has served as a member of our board of directors since September 2013.
 Mr. Meister is President of MacAndrews & Forbes Holdings Inc., a holding company with interests in a diversified portfolio of public and private companies.
 He is also Co-Founder of Liberty Lane Partners, LLC, a private investment company with investments in healthcare, technology, and distribution-related industries, and Perspecta Trust, a trust company that provides trust and investment services.
 From August 2010 to September 2014, Mr. Meister served as Chief Executive Officer of iVentiv Health, a leading provider of commercial, consulting and clinical research services to the pharmaceutical and biotech industries, and as its Chairman from August 2010 to February 2014.
-From November 2006 to April 2007, he was Chairman of the board of directors of Thermo Fisher Scientific International Inc. and Thermo Electron Corporation in November 2006.
+From November 2006 to April 2007, he was Chairman of the board of directors of Thermo Fisher Scientific Inc., a provider of products and services to businesses and institutions in the field of science, which was formed by the merger of Fisher Scientific International Inc. and Thermo Electron Corporation in November 2006.
 Mr. Meister was Vice Chairman of Fisher Scientific International Inc. from 2001 to 2006, and served as its chief financial officer from 1991 to 2001.
 Fisher Scientific International provided products and services to research, healthcare, industrial, educational and government markets.
 Mr. Meister is a member of the board of directors of Scientific Games Corporation, which provides customized, end-to-end solutions to the gaming industry, LKQ Corporation, a global distributor of vehicle products, and inVentiv Health.
 Mr. Meister is Co-Chair of the University of Michigan's Life Sciences Institute External Advisory Board and serves on the Executive Advisory Board of the Chemistry of Life Processes Institute at Northwestern University.
-Mr. Meister has an M.B.A. from M.B.A. from the University of Michigan.
-Our board of directors has concluded that Mr. Meister possesses specific attributes that qualify him to serve as a member of our board of directors, including his financial and investment expertise and his extensive knowledge of the life sciences industry.
+Mr. Meister has an M.B.A. from Northwestern University and a B.A. from the University of Michigan.
+Our board of directors has concluded that Mr. Meister possesses specific attributes that qualify him to serve as a me